SogoHlopec/portfolio/README.md

 **Stack:** HTML, CSS, JavaScript, jQuery, Figma, Swiper JS, Lightbox JS, Evolution CMS

 **Project Description:**
-EcoServe is a website dedicated to recycling and neutralization services for all types of waste for businesses and individuals.
+EcoServe is a website dedicated to recycling and neutralization services for all types of waste for businesses and individuals throughout the Russian Federation.
 I participated in the development of the mobile version of the site, improving usability and functionality.

 **My role:**
 - Developing a responsive mobile layout